The Church Welfare Association (Incorporated)

 Reapplication Policy

 No specific reapplication policy is publicly stated.
-Organizations should contact the charity directly to inquire about reapplication if unsuccessful or if seeking support for new projects.
+Organisations should contact the charity directly to inquire about reapplication if unsuccessful or if seeking support for new projects.

 Application Success Factors